 The 13.5 hectare project is bounded by the Mitchell Freeway, Roe Street, Wellington Street and the Horseshoe Bridge.
 Framed also by busy roads, this area has become a physical barrier in the centre of the city.
 This area will draw billions of investment dollars into Perth through a vibrant mix of new transit, commercial and retail zones, public spaces and living opportunities – and will impact everyone who visits the city - locals and tourists alike.

 Perth City Link will play a key role in addressing transport and infrastructure issues while meeting the changing needs of an evolving city.
 Sinking the Wellington Street Bus Station and the Fremantle rail line from the Horseshoe Bridge to King/Lake Streets, will prepare the site for redevelopment.
-Works to deliver the Perth City Link are well underway, with rail infrastructure works underway and the first development sites in the Milligan Street precinct prepared.

 The project’s objectives are to:

 - Provide a focus for public life, with the creation of an improved and new public realm.

 - Optimise the appeal of the city centre and Northbridge and forge a connection of the two areas.

 - Create better connectivity and access to public transport.

 - Assist in supporting the revitalisation of the Perth Cultural Centre.

 - Capitalise on the potential transit-oriented development benefits by its direct relationship with major transit systems.